The Impact of Visual Content on SEO Performance

 Why Visual Content Matters for SEO

 Visual content directly improves measurable ranking signals: it raises click-through rates, increases time on page, and expands the organic footprint through image and video search.
-When visuals are aligned with user intent and properly optimized — `alt` attributes, descriptive filenames, and `schema.org` markup — search engines have clearer context to surface pages in visual-rich SERP features like image packs, video carousels, and rich snippets.
+When visuals match user intent and are properly optimized with alt attributes, descriptive filenames, and schema.org markup, search engines better understand how to display pages in visual-rich search results like image packs and video carousels.
 The practical result is more entry points, longer sessions, and better engagement metrics that feed back into organic visibility.

 Types of optimization that matter

-• Finally, add `alt` text, captions, and structured markup so search engines and assistive tech understand context.
+Then, load performance by serving WebP, lazy-loading below-the-fold media, and using responsive srcset.
+3. Finally, add alt text, captions, and structured markup so search engines and assistive tech understand context.

 This section benefits content teams that need to match format to intent while maintaining speed and crawlability.
 Implementing these tactics consistently reduces friction between creative execution and measurable SEO outcomes.